foundation/bower-foundation/README.md

 ## Quickstart

+**Looking for Foundation 6?**
+The Bower package for Foundation 6 in now stored in the [main repo](https://github.com/zurb/foundation-sites).
+You can install through Bower: `bower install foundation-sites`

-To get going with Foundation you can:
+To get going with Foundation 5 you can:

   * [Download the latest release](http://foundation.zurb.com/develop/download.html)
   * [Install with Bower](http://bower.io): `bower install foundation`